 In a transparent marriage, both spouses know the other is acting in good faith; they are less likely to be suspicious of each other both because there is a track record of honesty and because they know direct questions can be asked and answered.

-Transparent marriages are ones in which each partner commits to open, honest interaction.
-Such interactions mean that partners get to really know each other on deep levels.
+Transparent marriages are ones in which each partner commits to open and honest interactions.
+Such interactions mean that partners get to really know each other on a deeper level.

-Since no topic is off limits and each partner knows the other is acting with honesty, it is possible to learn a great deal about your partner’s values, beliefs, experiences, and thoughts.
-Because transparency also means being heard without judgment, partners may feel more able to be vulnerable in sharing and broaching even difficult topics.
+Since no topic is off-limits and each partner knows the other is acting with honesty, it is possible to learn a great deal about your partner’s values, beliefs, experiences, and thoughts.

 While no relationship is ever without conflict, transparent marriages tend to be low-conflict.
 This is because there is a deep level of trust between partners that issues will be discussed in a timely, open, and honest fashion, and that each partner is committed to acting with integrity in resolving the problem.